If you want to work with children, young people or families we have a selection of courses that will help you on your way to a new career.

-These short courses are designed as a first step if you're considering a career working with children in an early years setting or in a school.
-They're ideal if you aren't quite ready to commit to a full qualification or need to decide whether a career in the industry is right for you.
+This short course is designed as a first step if you're considering a career working with children in an early years setting or in a school.
+It's ideal if you want to know more about the role of the Early Years Practitioner and Teaching Assistant.
+It's also helpful if you're undecided which route to take or you need to decide whether a career in the industry is right for you.

-It may be that you would like to work with babies or young children, at home as a childminder or nanny, in a children’s centre, in a nursery or reception class attached to a school or in other early years settings where children are cared for.
-If any of these roles appeal to you then these are the qualifications you need to consider taking.
+It may be that you'd like to work with babies or young children, at home as a childminder or nanny, in a children’s centre, in a nursery or reception class attached to a school or in other early years settings where children are cared for.
+If any of these roles appeal to you then these are the courses you need to consider taking.

 What our learners say

 I think the tutor was very supportive and helpful, she made the course enjoyable and explained anything if we were struggling.